 I am the faculty coordinator of Oakland's ACM-W chapter.
 Please find our website here and join us!
+This semester (Fall 2014), we are continuing to host a WOMEN IN COMPUTING lecture series.
+Hope to see you there!

 I completed my Ph.D. and Sc.M. in the Computer Science Department at Brown, where I was advised by Professors David H. Laidlaw.
 I received a B.S. degree (with high distinction) in Computer Science from University of Nebraska-Lincoln.